determined-ai/determined/tools/scripts/README.md

    value to the artifact produced by CI, including the task environments and the agent AMIs.

-5. (optional) Run `./refresh-ubuntu-amis.py bumpenvs.yaml`.
-This will fetch
+5. Run `./refresh-ubuntu-amis.py --bumpenvs-yaml bumpenvs.yaml`.
+This will
-   the up-to-date Ubuntu AMIs for each region for each of the `*_master_ami` and `*_bastion_ami` image tags in bumpenvs.yaml.
+   fetch the up-to-date Ubuntu AMIs for each region for each of the `*_master_ami` and `*_bastion_ami` image tags in bumpenvs.yaml.
 This isn't strictly necessary; we just need to run it periodically, and now is a fine time.
-The base images in environments/cloud/environments-packer.json also need to be manually updated periodically.
-AWS GovCloud images need to be updated manually as they are (at the time of this writing) missing or not current in Ubuntu's AMI locator.

 6. Run `./bumpenvs.py bumpenvs.yaml`.
 This will do a simple string replacement in the repository, replacing the `old` values with the `new` values for